szdiy/szdiyCam/README.md

 			ln -s /usr/lib/python2.7/dist-packages/libexiv2python.so venv/lib/python2.7/site-packages/
 			ln -s /usr/lib/python2.7/dist-packages/pyexiv2 venv/lib/python2.7/site-packages/
 6. copy `credentials.py.sample` to `credentials.py`.
 You will need to arrange your own picture API server there.
 The sample used [QiNiu](qiniu.com) and a custom written API image server backend which is not part of this project.
-But it can be easily extended for other image uploading service such as [Imagur API](https://api.imgur.com)
+But it can be easily extended for other image uploading service such as [Imagur API](https://api.imgur.com) by creating your own uploading functions.

 7. If you get a [QiNiu](qiniu.com) API key successfully setup in step 6, you can now run without any issues

 		python main.py

+8. (Optional) A clear archive script is added for maintenance.
+You can add it to crontab so it can run once everyday.
+		$ crontab -e
+		0 24 * * * python /home/pi/szdiyCam/clearArchive.py 1>>/home/pi/szdiycam_cleararchive.log 2>> /home/pi/szdiycam_cleararchive.log &

 ###Setup as System Service
 1. put `uploadingimage` under ```/etc/init.d/uploadingimage```